themaplelab/swan/README.md

 ## Getting started

-For now, you will need to build the framework to use SWAN, but we will soon make a release available.
+For now, you will need to build the framework to use SWAN.

 We have tested SWAN on macOS Big Sur with Xcode 12.5 and Ubuntu 20.04 with Swift 5.4.
 You need Xcode Command Line Tools installed for macOS, or the latest Swift release for Linux (see [this](https://linuxconfig.org/how-to-install-swift-on-ubuntu-20-04)).
 Anything involving Xcode will not work on Linux, but you should be able to build Swift Package Manager projects.
 You also need Java 8.